rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bee_s_knees.md

 ![](/cocktail-images/bee_s_knees.jpeg)

-## Directions for how to make a Bee's knees
+## Directions for how to make the Bee's knees

 1. Combine 2 oz of gin, 1 oz of honey syrup and 1 oz of lemon juice into a mixing tin.
 2. Shake the mixture well to combine the ingredients.